ritikjaiswal31/AIEmailAgent/README.md

 ## Project Overview

 AIMailFlow is an AI-powered email response system that integrates with Gmail to generate context-aware replies in real time.
-The application is built using **Spring Boot** on the backend, **React** on the frontend, and **Google Gemini AI** for intelligent email response generation.
+The application is built using **Spring Boot** on the backend, **React** on the frontend, and **Gemini AI** for intelligent email response generation.
 A **Chrome Extension** seamlessly injects AI-assisted reply functionality directly into the Gmail interface to streamline email communication and improve response efficiency.

 ---

 # Key Features

-* AI-powered email reply generation using **Google Gemini AI**
+* AI-powered email reply generation using **Gemini AI**
 * Context-aware response generation based on email content
 * Gmail-integrated Chrome Extension for one-click AI replies
 * RESTful APIs for email processing and AI communication